Eleven Money Saving Tips

 Eleven Tips to Save Money

-I know you have heard some of these tips before but I can’t stress them enough and the real question is - are you using these tips in your life today?
-You and I both know there are hundreds of ways to save money and if you aren’t saving but you’re complaining about not having enough money – then what is wrong with you?
+You have heard some of these tips before but it can’t stress them enough and the real question is - are you using these tips in your life today?
+You know there are hundreds of ways to save money, however, if you are not in the habit of saving money but are constantly complaining about not having enough money – then it is time to change a bad habit to a good habit.

 In these tough economic times - "money" can save you from hardship.
 Following are eleven ways you can start in small areas to get back to financial prosperity.

-1. Cook Meals In Your Own Home.
-Do not buy those prepared meals that you have to add meat to or vegetables to.
+1. Cook At Home.
+Do not buy the prepared meals that need meat or vegetables added.
 They cost too much and you can eat healthier if you start from scratch and cook wholesome foods.
-In addition you will save on your grocery bills.
+In addition, you will save on your grocery bills.
 Put the extra money that you save in a savings account.
 You can also take the leftovers for lunch at work for more savings.

 3. Take Your Lunch to Work - Three or four days out of the week take your lunch to work.
-I know it gets boring and the best time to make this lunch is at night before you go to bed.
+It gets boring after a few days but you can spice it up and make it interesting.
+Also, the best time to make this lunch is at night before you go to bed.
 If you wait until morning – it will not get done.
-I know.
-I have tried.
-But, at night it is a good time to put together a good lunch and it is another way to save those coins.
+Once a week you can also treat yourself to an outside restaurant meal.

-4. Use Coupons - Personally, I hate cutting out coupons because I generally end up cutting out coupons for things I never tried in the first place.
-But if you can stick to a plan and just cut coupons out for what you actually use - you can save lots of money on your grocery bill.
+4. Coupons - Personally, cutting out coupons is very time consuming but if you can stick to it you will save money.
+Cut out coupons for what you actually use - you will save money on the grocery bill.

-6. Review Your Checkbook for Unnecessary Expenditures – That’s right, go through your checkbook line by line and examine it.
-When you see things in it more than three or four times and I don’t mean your rent or mortgage, credit card bills, grocery bills, etc., but when you see things like cigarettes, wine, shoe stores, or other unnecessary buys – it’s a clue that you are buying things that you might not need.
+6. Stop Unnecessary Expenditures – Keep all receipts and at the end of the week review them to see where you could have saved money, where you wasted money and look at the things you bought that you did not need.
+When you see things that you purchased three or four times (not rent or mortgage, credit card bills, grocery bills) but cigarettes, wine, or other unnecessary buys – it’s a clue that you are buying things that you might not need.
 Take that money and put it in a savings account.

 7. Pay Bills Early.
 Paying bills early is much better than paying them on time.
 You save money by avoiding interest fees and whenever you can double payments up do so and get rid of the bill.
 Once it is gone – put the money into savings.

-8. Stop Paying ATM fees - I cannot stress enough how you should avoid using other ATM’s other than your own banks so you can avoid ATM fees.
-If you need money fast – go to a grocery store and avoid the extra charges.
+8. ATM Fees - Stop using other bank or store ATM’s to avoid ATM fees.
+If you need money fast – go to a grocery store or to your own bank branch so you are not charged extra fees.
 Plan ahead so you know when you need money.
 Bank fees are more money traps.

 9. Quit Buying on Impulse - Stores put items need the checkout to trap you and to take your hard earned money.
 Don’t fall for this marketing ploy.
 Just go through the check stand with your hands in your pockets and don’t pick up stuff that is luring you to open your wallet and spend your hard earned money.

-Finally, if you have an ATM for your savings account or an ATM that is attached to your checking that also allows you to access your savings account.
-Close your savings account and move it to another bank and do not get an ATM card.
+Finally, if you have savings account where you have a checking account and you have an ATM card that can access both accounts, close the savings account and t and move it to another bank and decline the ATM card.
 Savings means just that.
 If your checking account is overdrawn the bank will deduct the money from your savings account to cover the overdraft.
 An ATM card for your savings account is just another one of those money traps.
 Don't get caught in a "bank" trap.

 Start saving right now…

-I have just given you a few tips – there are thousands of ways to save money.
+These are just a few tips – there are thousands of ways to save money.
 Would you share the ways that you save with me?
-I am going to try 5 money saving tips each month in my own personal life to save money.
-I need your help with more suggestions (other methods) for me to save.
-Thank you.
-MzJeannie.
+I am going to try different money savings ideas each month to save money.
+Please feel free to send other saving suggestions that we can try.